Major progress being made on Capital Area Greenbelt extension

-SUSQUEHANNA TOWNSHIP, Pa.
-(WHTM) — Major progress is being made on the two-mile extension linking Fort Hunter Park in Susquehanna township to the Capital Area Greenbelt.
+HARRISBURG, Pa.
+(WHTM) — Major progress is being made on the two-mile extension linking Fort Hunter Park in Susquehanna Township to the Capital Area Greenbelt.

-Hartwick says the $4.5 million extension is part of a $7.5 million project, improving safety along the entire 20-mile trail.
+Hartwick says the $4.5 million extension is part of a $7.5 million project to improve safety along the entire 20-mile trail.

 “The ability to have an extended bike path and route as well as crossing lights and signals will make it safe for bikers and also to be able to enjoy the jewel that we call the Susquehanna River,” Hartwick said.